ckarfusehr/gelpy/README.md

 If you are looking for a Python package for simplified, reproducible, and easily shareable gel electrophoresis analysis, you are in the right place.
 If you are also keen on contributing to a Python project, then hey, you are also in the right place!

 Please note that this package is under development and currently in its alpha phase.
 I would like to invite you to **try gelpy, break it, and contribute to it**.
-Valuable contributions include raising issues on the GitHub issues page or, if you want to do some coding, fixing the issue and submitting a merge request to this repository.
+Valuable contributions include raising issues on the GitHub issues page or, if you want to do some coding, fixing the issue and submitting a pull request to this repository.
 In any case, I believe that even in its early state, gelpy can make your life working with electrophoresis gels more pleasant and reproducible.

 ## What can gelpy do?